mwpastore/sinja/README.md

 Sinja's own test suite is based on [Rack::Test][29] (plus some ugly kludges).
 I wouldn't recommend it but it might be a good place to start looking for ideas.
-It leverages [demo-app](/demo-app) with Sequel and an in-memory database to perform integration testing of Sinja's various features under MRI/YARV and JRuby.
+It leverages the [demo-app](/demo-app) with Sequel and an in-memory database to perform integration testing of Sinja's various features under MRI/YARV and JRuby.
 The goal is to free you from worrying about whether your applications will behave according to the {json:api} spec (as long as you follow the usage documented in this README) and focus on testing your business logic.

 ## Development